 At Mosquito Squad of Greater Washington DC, we offer tick tube treatment that is essential to eliminating ticks before they have a chance to become the dangerously infected nymph ticks that are active from May through July.
 Made of cardboard and cotton treated with a tick-killing chemical, the tubes are placed in strategic locations where mice are likely to travel and collect nesting materials around your home and yard.
 The rodents take pieces of the material to build their nests where the larval ticks have their first blood meal.
 This eliminates the larval ticks before they can molt into nymphs and infect humans.
 Tick tubes are a key ingredient in lowering everyone’s risk for Lyme Disease.
 With up to 3,000 eggs per female tick hatching each spring, eliminating ticks in the first stage of their life cycle is a great way to exponentially lower the deer tick populations in Montgomery County.

 Preventing your exposure to ticks is your best weapon in preventing Lyme Disease.
-At Mosquito Squad of West Montgomery, we can eliminate 85-90% of ticks in your yard with our traditional barrier spray and tick tube treatment.
+At Mosquito Squad of West Montgomery, we can eliminate 85-90% of ticks in your yard with our traditional barrier treatment and tick tube treatment.
 Contact Mosquito Squad of Greater Washington DC to learn more about protecting yourself and your family from the risks of tick-borne illnesses such as Lyme Disease in your backyard!